Horgix/willish/README.md

 - Name in before function
 - no need to return
 - no link AND name null

+- test: add item, remove on, add again, make sure we don't get the same id

 add check on raw `/`